Who ruined the High Line…?

 My love for the High Line started early in my New York years.

-It’s 1990, and driving down 9th Avenue, I see this elevated railroad crossing every street all the way to 14th.
-What’s really striking, it branches off into upstairs floors in buildings along the way.
+Driving down 9th Avenue on my way to the Holland Tunnel, I see this elevated railroad crossing every street all the way to 14th.
+What’s really striking, it branches off into upper floors in buildings along the way.

 Built to ease dangers along 10th “Death” Avenue, the elevated West Side Line served for only 20 years, beginning in 1933.